ccelio/Speckle/README.md

    These are the instructions that I had to follow to build the CPU2006 v1.2 tools from scratch on Intel amd64 machines running Ubuntu.

+   First, you can try:

+        cd $SPEC_DIR/
+        ./install.sh

+   Hopefully that works.

+   Otherwise, you can also try installing the tools from scratch.
-   First, create a script (my_setup.sh) in cpu2006-1.2/tools/src with the following code:
+   Begin by creating a script (my_setup.sh) in cpu2006-1.2/tools/src with the following code:

         #!/bin/bash
         PERLFLAGS=-Uplibpth=